Skin Cancer Safety Talk

 - The best thing to do is to avoid excessive exposure to the sun and tanning beds altogether.

 - Periodically check yourself for irregular moles or markings on your skin.
-A new lesion on your skin, a new mole, or change in an existing mole may indicate skin cancer.
-Follow this link to WebMD for a full explanation of these warning signs.
+A new lesion on your skin, a new mole, or a change in an existing mole may indicate skin cancer.